dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 This document specifies the JSON format for vCons.
 So it seemed the logical solution for signing vCons, is JOSE [JWS] JSON Serialization and likewise for encrypting vCons is JOSE [JWE] JSON Serialization.
 The solutions are well documents, implementations are readily available and tested.

-* Rest of this section need to be merged or re-written to go with the above
+* TODO: Rest of this section needs to be merged or re-written to go with the above

 To be a conversation of record, vCon MUST be signed.